 You have an option to drill down further into Pod and even container-level metrics.
 Just click on the component you’d like observe, and then follow the same steps as above for Pod Metrics and Container Metrics.

-In this blog you saw how Rancher 2.2 gives you an out of the box monitoring solution powered by Prometheus and Grafana.
+In this article you saw how Rancher 2.2 gives you an out of the box monitoring solution powered by Prometheus and Grafana.

 We have already shipped multiple Alpha builds for you to play with.You can find them here.
 As always, your feedback adds to product quality and helps us develop features and capabilities that solve real problems for the community as a whole.